PaddlePaddle/book/label_semantic_roles/README.en.md

 标点-> WP

 However, complete syntactic analysis requires identifying the relation among all constitutes and the performance of SRL is sensitive to the precision of syntactic analysis, which makes SRL a very challenging task.
-In order to reduce the complexity and obtain some syntactic structure information, the shallow syntactic analysis is proposed.
+To reduce the complexity and obtain some syntactic structure information, we often use shallow syntactic analysis.
 Shallow Syntactic Analysis is also called partial parsing or chunking.
-Unlike complete syntactic analysis which requires constructing complete parsing tree, Shallow Syntactic Analysis only need to identify some independent components with relatively simple structure, such as verb phrases (chunk).
-In order to avoid difficulties in constructing a syntactic tree with high accuracy, some work\[[1](#Reference)\] proposed semantic chunking based SRL methods, which convert SRL as a sequence tagging problem.
+Unlike complete syntactic analysis which requires the construction of the complete parsing tree, Shallow Syntactic Analysis only need to identify some independent components with relatively simple structure, such as verb phrases (chunk).
+To avoid difficulties in constructing a syntactic tree with high accuracy, some work\[[1](#Reference)\] proposed semantic chunking based SRL methods, which convert SRL as a sequence tagging problem.
 Sequence tagging tasks classify syntactic chunks using BIO representation.
 For syntactic chunks forming a chunk of type A, the first chunk receives the B-A tag (Begin), the remaining ones receive the tag I-A (Inside), and all chunks outside receive the tag O-A.

 The BIO representation of above example is shown in Fig.1.